eiakoji-me/blog/content/projects/_index.md

 showTableOfContents: true
 ---

+This section outlines the projects, workshops, and trainings I am undertaking to enhance my skills and knowledge as a staff-level engineer.
+The focus is on mastering advanced concepts, building scalable systems, and contributing to impactful projects.

 ## Workshops

 ### previsit-questionnaire-app

 I am currently working on a multi-tenant SaaS application for pre-visit questionnaires with EHR mappings.
 The project is designed to be a modular monolith, built with Nestjs and Nextjs, and includes authentication and authorization using Keycloak.
 It also supports caching with Redis.
-The system design is included in the repository, which can be found [here](https://github.com/akojimsg/previsit-questionnaire-app/blob/main/architecture_diagram.png).
+The system design is included in the repository, which can be found {{< newtab "https://github.com/akojimsg/previsit-questionnaire-app/blob/main/architecture_diagram.png" >}}here{{< /newtab >}}.

 ### Spring Microservices Workshop